Patunay/Xenakis/README.md

  ## In this repository:

  - Archive:
-    - Stores the code for all deprecated versions of Xenakis since the first version.
+    - Stores the code for all obsolete versions of Xenakis since the first version.
  - Assets:
     - Stores files for debugging purposes
  - Main: